Re-thinking M&E design - why fixings should be a strategic choice

 Published on: 18 March 2026

-Why are M&E fixings often overlooked?
+Why are M&E fixings often overlooked at design stage?

 M&E designDespite their importance, fixings rarely receive the attention they deserve during design and procurement.
 Why?